dorton/v2_student_organization/README.md

 ### Days

 - Auto create weekdays during a cohort

+### Groups

+- Fix the jankieness of moving students into and out of groups
+- Delete the student element when dragging from a group
+- Fix the z-value of the divs that are moving somehow.